nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `list TYPE`

-Notes: `TYPE` can only be either client or housekeeper
+Notes: `TYPE` can only be either 'client' or 'housekeeper'

 Example:
 * `list client`